Do You Need to Fairly Divide Your Assets Between Your Children?

 We recommend that you work with an estate-planning professional.
 Discuss your goals and intentions in a clear manner with whoever is helping you write your will, and there should be no misunderstanding in how your estate is distributed.

-At the Law Offices of Kreisher & Gregorowicz, we have more than 40 years of experience helping families plan their futures, preserve their wealth, and distribute assets to their loved ones.
+At Kreisher Marshall & Associates, LLC, we have more than 40 years of experience helping families plan their futures, preserve their wealth, and distribute assets to their loved ones.
 Call our Columbia County estate planning lawyers at (570) 784-5211 to schedule a free consultation today.